AdaptiveWorX/iac-modules/README.md

 ### Version Promotion

 For environments using these modules:
-1. Test new versions in development (SDLC)
+1. Test new versions in development (DEV)
 2. Promote to staging after validation
 3. Deploy to production after staging verification